The problem. WordPress, surprisingly, does not use meta description tags by default.

 Code explanation.
 To generate meta descriptions, this hack makes extensive use of WordPress conditional tags to determine which page the user is on.

 For category pages, tag pages, archives and the home page, a static meta description is used.
-For posts, the code looks for a custom field called Metadescriptionand use its value for the
+For posts, the code looks for a custom field called Metadescriptionand use its value for the meta description.

 No comments: